SSB: 2200Z February 22 to 2200Z February 24

-II.
-BAND USE: 1810 – 2000 kHz in ITU Region 1.
-1800 – 2000 kHz in ITU Regions 2 and 3.
+1810–2000 kHz in ITU Region 1.
+1800–2000 kHz in ITU Regions 2 and 3.
 All entrants are encouraged to spread out as much as possible, obeying frequency restrictions and power limits for their own country.
-Any violations of the ITU band use may result in Disqualification.
+Any violations of the ITU band use may result in disqualification.

-The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
-If the property is not contiguous, then all equipment must fall within a 1500 meter radius.
+For all categories: The main site is defined as all transmitters, receivers, and antennas must be located on the same contiguous property.
+If the property is not contiguous, then all equipment must fall within a 1500-meter radius.
 All antennas must be connected by wires to the main station.
 This rule applies to all entrants.

-Remote operation for categories other than Single Operator Unassisted is permitted under the following conditions:
+Remote operation for categories other than Single Operator Assisted is permitted under the following conditions:

 Operating time: Each contest is 48 hours long and starts at 2200Z.
 Single operator stations may only operate 30 out of the 48 hours.
 Multi-Operator stations may operate 40 hours.
 Off times must be a minimum of 30 minutes in length for all categories.